Miguel Molina (racing driver)

 Miguel Molina González (born 17 February 1989) is a Spanish racing driver.
-He currently competes in the FIA World Endurance Championship and other selected GT races for AF Corse.
-He was a member of the Circuit de Catalunya Young Drivers Programme.
+A Ferrari factory driver since 2017, Molina competed in the FIA World Endurance Championship in LMGTE Pro before graduating to Hypercar.
+He won the 2024 24 Hours of Le Mans alongside Antonio Fuoco and Nicklas Nielsen.
+Previously, he drove in DTM for Audi, and was a member of the Circuit de Catalunya Young Drivers Programme.

 Career

 Karting

 Like many racing drivers, Molina started his early motorsport career in karting, winning successive Spanish Cadet Championships in 1999 and 2000, as well as the Catalan Junior Championship in 2001 and Spanish Junior Championship in 2003.

 Early career

-In 2004, Molina began his single-seater career in the Spanish Formula Junior 1600 series, where he finished the season in 6th place.
+In 2004, Molina began his single-seater career in the Spanish Formula Junior 1600 series, where he finished the season in sixth place.
 The following year he stepped up to the Eurocup Formula Renault 2.0 championship with Pons Racing, scoring three points to finish the season 28th overall.
-In 2006, he switched to the Spanish Formula Three Championship with the Racing Engineering team, taking one race win and a further five podium finishes to end the season 6th in the standings.
+In 2006, he switched to the Spanish Formula Three Championship with the Racing Engineering team, taking one race win and a further five podium finishes to end the season sixth in the standings.